PREPARING YOU FOR GOING HOME

 Activity

-Many people find it easier to use a dining room chair to sit in rather than getting up from a low chair, espcially if you have had abdominal or back surgery.
+Many people find it easier to use a dining room chair to sit in rather than getting up from a low chair, especially if you have had abdominal or back surgery.

 Sexual relations